vergecurrency/verge/doc/pos-consensus-draft.md

 - cross-platform deterministic vectors.

 ## Phase Gates

+### Phase 2 Implementation Status

+The regtest implementation now includes canonical PoS block-extension serialization, bounded decoding, bond and unbond lifecycle scripts, tagged consensus hashes, BIP340 authorization helpers, RFC 9381 P-256 ECVRF-P256-SHA256-SSWU proving and verification, stake snapshots, reversible stake-state transitions, committed vote/evidence/stake roots, fee-reward destination checks, and overflow-safe stake-weighted VRF eligibility.
+The ECVRF implementation is checked byte-for-byte against the official RFC 9381 Examples 13 and 14.
+Randomness helpers commit to exactly 120 ordered pre-activation block IDs for the initial seed and to ordered cutoff VRF outputs for subsequent epoch seeds.

+Regtest PoS block acceptance now uses an explicit caller-owned state view.
+`ConnectTip` atomically persists the resulting state and block undo record;
+`VerifyDB` and `TestBlockValidity` use disposable copies and cannot mutate the active PoS state.
+Restart loading requires the persisted state tip to match the UTXO chainstate tip, except that an ahead state may be rolled back through authenticated ancestry and stored undo records.
+Before the initial snapshot, an upgraded node may initialize unspent bond records and their creation heights from the UTXO set.
+Skipped epochs deterministically create each intermediate snapshot and seed, and all such changes are covered by disconnect undo.

+Full semantic block validation now checks the derived epoch seed, delayed snapshot, bond credentials, RFC 9381 proof and output, weighted eligibility, BIP340 block signature, vote signatures, historical evidence signatures, committed roots, reward destination, and the fee-only reward ceiling.
+Regtest production and deterministic restart, disconnect, and reconnect coverage are implemented.
+The linked Windows binary has passed the complete clean-chain functional path from block zero through bond creation, the height-1500 transition, three PoS epochs, restart, tip invalidation, and reconsideration.
+Regtest honors its no-retarget setting throughout the pre-activation chain.
+PoS-aware block-index loading, disk reads, and header RPC output are covered by that restart path.
+Equivocation evidence is persisted by canonical evidence ID so replay is idempotent.
+Valid evidence immediately prevents withdrawal, then at the first block of the next epoch removes the offender's latest vote and excludes the bond from production, voting, and new snapshots for 20,160 accepted blocks.
+Lockout activation, expiry, evidence IDs, and vote removal are all covered by disconnect undo records.
+LMD-GHOST candidate selection is implemented over full-data block-index candidates: each bond's latest valid vote contributes its delayed-snapshot weight to the complete descendant subtree containing its voted head.
+The heavier subtree wins, equal subtree weights select the lower child block hash, and candidate pruning retains shorter PoS forks that may have greater stake support.
+Before the first PoS block establishes the finalized PoW anchor, eligible PoS candidates must descend directly from the active block at activation height minus one.

+Wallet production now has a shared single-attempt path used by both the automatic scheduler and the `generatestake` regtest control.
+Each wallet is evaluated at most once per canonical slot.
+The producer derives skipped-epoch seeds and snapshots through the same state transition used by block connection, matches snapshot credentials to encrypted wallet keys, creates and locally verifies the RFC 9381 proof, selects fee-paying mempool packages, commits the PoS extension in the fee-only reward transaction, fixes the Merkle root and candidate header hash, and signs only after all committed fields are final.
+Automatic voting targets the latest already-known checkpoint and uses the current parent as the LMD-GHOST head, avoiding a self-referential vote-root and header-hash cycle.
+Votes are currently transported through validated PoS blocks.
+Independent vote relay and a bounded vote pool remain Phase 3 networking work; the implementation must not be described as production-ready until that path and its adversarial tests are complete.
+The final PoW bootstrap checkpoint, latest-vote aggregation, reversible justification/finalization, and finalized-reorganization barrier are consensus state.
+Deserializing a PoS extension or passing structural checks alone never establishes validity.

+Phase 2 is complete for regtest.
+Fixed cryptographic and serialization vectors, state transition and undo tests, deterministic fork weight and hash tie-break tests, evidence-lock transaction tests, and the end-to-end functional path are present.
+Phase 3 remains mandatory before public testing and covers independent vote relay, bounded vote pools, multi-node adversarial forks, malformed network traffic, and extended recovery testing.

 1. Phase 1 ends only after all open consensus decisions in this document are resolved and reviewed.
 2. Phase 2 implements regtest-only activation and staking; mainnet behavior remains byte-for-byte unchanged.